bence899/SpotAuth/README.md

 ## **Frontend Workflow**

 1. **Authenticate Uploader**
-   - Users log in using Spotify credentials or mock credentials.
+   - Users log in using Spotify credentials.
    - Upon successful login, users are redirected to the upload dashboard.

 2. **Submit Metadata**